Nergy101/astrodon/README.md

 ## Custom components

-Within the /Components folder you can create custom templates for:
+Within the `components/` folder you can create custom HTML templates for:

-- navbar.html
+- `navbar.html` - Navigation bar component

 ## Troubleshooting

-- Missing Lua: `brew install lua` (or your OS package manager)
 - Images not showing: check files in `assets/` and rebuild
 - Custom port: `deno run -A serve.ts --port=5000`
+- Build errors: ensure all required directories exist (`routes/`, `assets/`, etc.)
+- Template not working: check that `template.ts` exports a `render` function with the correct signature

 ## License